mas-bandwidth/udp/007/README.md

 https://cloud.google.com/compute/docs/network-bandwidth

 This means even though we have a massive amount of cores, only 16 are actively available to receive packets.
-When we overload these, UDP packets are dropped on receive.
+When we overload these, UDP packets are dropped on receive, even though we are only using a fraction of the CPU available.